 Beyond that, carbohydrates contain calories, just like protein and fats do.
 Decreasing carbohydrate intake is also decreasing calorie intake unless it is replaced with more fats and proteins.
 Creating a calorie deficit is the key to getting leaner.

-Taking this a step further, a ketogenic diet has small-scale evidence that it can help reduce symptoms through helping to reduce body weight (due to the calorie deficit that is typically created), improvements in hormone levels and a significant reduction in insulin levels.
+Taking this a step further, a ketogenic diet has small-scale evidence that it can help reduce symptoms.
+This is mostly through helping to reduce body weight via the calorie deficit that is typically created, improvements in hormone levels and a significant reduction in insulin levels.

 One reason why I’m hesitant to recommend even a well-structured ketogenic diet that addresses most of the nutrients that are often lacking is that sticking with it is quite difficult.
-In the research that has been done so far, compliance is quite low over the long term and carbohydrate intake typically increases over time until the average intake is well above the range required to stay in ketosis.
+In the research that has been done so far, compliance is quite low over the long term.
+Often what happens is that carbohydrate intake typically increases over time until the average intake is well above the range required to stay in ketosis.
 For some individuals, this isn’t an issue, but for the majority it is.